Sajjon/SwiftIntro/README.md

 ### How to write good code
 iOS apps actually have a quite confusing MVC pattern, because the ```UIViewController``` is the controller, but it also has its own ```UIView```, so in a way the ```UIViewController``` is also the view 😬😅.
 The MVC patterin in iOS has often been critized ([here](http://clean-swift.com/clean-swift-ios-architecture/), [here](https://www.objc.io/issues/13-architecture/mvvm/) and [here](https://realm.io/news/andy-matuschak-refactor-mega-controller/)) and called _*Massive*-View-Controller_, because the ```UIViewController``` classes you create tend grow to many hundreds lines of code.
 This project aims to not have any _*Massive*_ ```UIViewController```.
 The project has four ```UIViewControllers``` (_GameVC_, _SettingsVC_, _GameOverVC_ and _LoadingDataVC_) and the biggest is not even 100 lines of code.
 Try to aim for that less than 100 lines of code!
 Unfortunatly it's rare to work in a project where *any* ```UIViewController``` is less than 100 lines of code.
 So if you make it a habbit then you will be a skilled iOS developer from start 🦄.
 A great way of achieving small UIViewControllers is to split a single screen into multiple ```UIViewControllers```, or to use ```extensions```, [here is a great article](http://khanlou.com/2016/02/many-controllers/) on how ```extensions``` of ```UIViewController``` can make your ```UIViewControllers``` smaller.

 Another general guideline is to try to keep under less than 200 lines of code for *all* files (classes, structs or enums).
 When you notice that a class grows, maybe you can try to split it into two or three classes instead.
-In fact no file in this project is more than 200 lines of code.
-Almost all files are under 100 lines.
+In fact all files in this project is less than 100 lines of code, with one exception - _MemoryDataSourceAndDelegate_ - which still is less than 200 lines.

 #### SwiftLint
 A good way to enforce writing good code is to install a tool called [SwiftLint](https://github.com/realm/SwiftLint) which we have used durint the development of this project.
 If you have [Homebrew](http://brew.sh/) installed you can install it using this terminal command: